Payroll Journal

 A payroll journal is a payroll record or summary view that captures the payroll amounts produced by a payroll run in an organized reporting format.

-From a payroll perspective, the journal matters because it gives payroll and finance-adjacent reviewers a structured way to see what happened in the run after the calculations are complete.
+The journal matters because it gives payroll and finance-adjacent reviewers a structured way to see what happened in the run after the calculations are complete.
 It is broader than one employee pay stub and different from the payroll register’s employee-by-employee review role.

 Why Payroll Journal Matters